nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * The `module code` is valid.
 * The `module code` exists in the database.
 * The leading and trailing spaces of the `module code` is removed.
+* There is an input in the expected workload of the `module code`.

 Example of usage: